DIVER-1: Scaling Intracranial EEG Foundation Models for Transferable Representations: Experimental Setup Details

 \subsection{Finetuning Setup}

-DIVER-1 was finetuned at lr = 2e-3 and wd = 1e-2, batch size 32, with AdamW {for both frozen and full-finetuning.
-For the MAYO (iEEG) task, frozen models were fine-tuned using the same learning rate and weight decay as above, whereas full fine-tuning employed separate hyperparameters for each model size (lr = 1.19e-3, wd = 6.18e-1 for 256; lr = 4.19e-3, wd = 1.45e-2 for 512; lr = 7.14e-4, wd = 2.84e-1 for 768; lr = 1.40e-4, wd = 3.44e-2 for 1024; lr = 8.65e-4, wd = 9.90e-2 for 2048; selected via a learning-rate and weight-decay search based on the validation set of subject 1, fold 1).}
+For Neuroprobe, DIVER-1 was finetuned at lr = 2e-3 and wd = 1e-2, batch size 32, with AdamW for both frozen and full-finetuning.
+For the MAYO task, frozen models were fine-tuned using the same learning rate and weight decay as above, whereas full fine-tuning employed separate hyperparameters for each model size (lr = 1.19e-3, wd = 6.18e-1 for 256; lr = 4.19e-3, wd = 1.45e-2 for 512; lr = 7.14e-4, wd = 2.84e-1 for 768; lr = 1.40e-4, wd = 3.44e-2 for 1024; lr = 8.65e-4, wd = 9.90e-2 for 2048; selected via a learning-rate and weight-decay search based on the validation set of subject 1, fold 1).

-Unlike Neuroprobe, for which PopT and BrainBERT baselines are provided as benchmarks \citep{2024neuroprobe}, the MAYO seizure dataset is an extended dataset that we constructed to match Brant’s minimum input length, and therefore required training on the baseline models.BrainBERT was set at lr = 1e-3 for the classifier with AdamW, as in the original paper \citep{wang2023brainbert}, with batch size 32.
-The features in time [l-5:l+5] were concatenated along the channel dimension. {Brant was set at lr = 1e-4 for the classifier and 1e-7 for encoder layers, with betas=(0.9, 0.999), eps=1e-8, batch size 4 and Adam, same as their publicly released code.} {We could not evaluate PopT on MAYO because LPI coordinates are not available.
-Brant was pretrained with a 6 s patch and a total of 15 patches (90 s), so we were therefore unable to evaluate it on the neuroprobe (1 s), and there is a mismatch with the original pretrained context in MAYO (6 s).}
+Neuroprobe \citep{zahorodnii2025neuroprobe} reports the leaderboard performance for PopT and BrainBERT.
+The non-foundation-model baselines (CNN, MLP, and linear models) were computed from STFT spectrograms after Laplacian rereferencing and are also reported on the leaderboard.
+For Barista, we performed the evaluation using the original codebase, with the default settings: a learning rate of 1e-3 for the classifier and 1e-4 for the encoder, a batch size of 128, and the AdamW optimizer.
+However, while the original paper pretrained the model using 3-second windows, for the Neuroprobe evaluation we forced the input window to 1 second for evaluation.
+The MAYO seizure dataset is an extended dataset that we constructed to match Brant’s minimum input length, and therefore required training on the baseline models.
+BrainBERT was set at lr = 1e-3 for the classifier with AdamW, as in the original paper \citep{wang2023brainbert}, with batch size 32.
+The features in time [l-5:l+5] were concatenated along the channel dimension.
+Brant was set at lr = 1e-4 for the classifier and 1e-7 for encoder layers, with betas=(0.9, 0.999), eps=1e-8, batch size 4 and Adam, same as their publicly released code.
+We could not evaluate PopT on MAYO because LPI coordinates are not available.
+Brant was pretrained with a 6 s patch and a total of 15 patches (90 s), so we were therefore unable to evaluate it on the neuroprobe (1 s), and there is a mismatch with the original pretrained context in MAYO (6 s).

-All models were trained for 40 epochs with a CosineAnnealing scheduler.
-The same validation splits were applied to the training set for each model, and we early-stopped if the validation AUROC did not increase for 10 epochs.
+For all models other than BaRISTA, we trained for 40 epochs using a CosineAnnealing scheduler, applied the same validation split to each training set, and used early stopping when the validation AUROC did not improve for 10 epochs.
+BaRISTA was trained for 30 epochs using the original codebase, with their default setting as learning-rate schedule consisting of a 5-epoch linear warmup followed by exponential decay.